Office of Elementary and Secondary Education, Department of Education.

 Project Period: Up to 60 months.
 We will determine each project period based on the nature of the project proposed and the time needed to complete it.
-We will specify this period in the grant award document.
+We will specify this period in the Grant Award Notification (GAN).

 III.
 Eligibility Information

-1. Eligible Applicants: An LEA must meet the absolute priority in this notice.
-An LEA is eligible to receive an emergency grant under the priority if it—
+1. Eligible Applicants: An LEA is eligible to apply for an emergency grant under the absolute priority if it—

 (b)(1) Has no practical capacity to issue bonds (as defined in 34 CFR 222.176);

 (2) Has minimal capacity to issue bonds (as defined in 34 CFR 222.176) and has used at least 75 percent of its bond limit; or

 (3) Is eligible to receive funds for the fiscal year for heavily impacted districts under section 7003(b)(2) of the Act (20 U.S.C.
 7703(b)(2)); and

 (c) Has a school facility emergency that the Secretary has determined, consistent with 34 CFR 222.172(a) and 222.173, poses a health or safety hazard to students and school personnel.